-The Commissioner may, in accordance with [the state statute setting forth the ability of the Department to adopt regulations] adopt rules as the Commissioner finds necessary to carry out the provisions of this Act, including, but not limited to, eligibility criteria, mitigation standards, grant administration procedures, and compliance requirements.
+The Commissioner may, in accordance with [the state statute setting forth the ability of the Department to adopt regulations] adopt rules as the Commissioner finds necessary to carry out the provisions of this Act, including, but not limited to, eligibility criteria, mitigation standards, grant administration procedures, and compliance requirements, provided such rules are consistent with the purposes of this Act and supported by reasonable evidence related to mitigation effectiveness, program administration, or risk reduction.

-Where this Act, or rules adopted by the Commissioner, assigns a duty to the Department, the Department may, by interagency agreement, delegate operational responsibilities to another appropriate state agency, provided that policy authority over the Program remains with the Department.
+Where this Act, or rules adopted by the Commissioner, assigns a duty to the Department, the Department may, by interagency agreement, delegate operational responsibilities to another appropriate state agency, provided that policy authority over the Program remains with the Department and is consistent with this Act.

 Section 14.
 Audit, Anti-Fraud, and Penalties